Panel 1

-The indicator measures auxiliary expenditure in investments, in fixed capital and gross of depreciation, for environmental protection, borne by industrial enterprises.
-The statistical unit is the auxiliary producer company, i.e., business units that produce environmental services exclusively for their own use, without selling them to third parties on the market.
+This indicator measures auxiliary capital expenditure — in terms of gross fixed capital formation — for environmental protection undertaken by industrial enterprises.
+The statistical unit is the enterprise as an auxiliary producer, i.e. business units that produce environmental services solely for their own use and not for sale on the market.

-According to the ATECO 2007 classification—2022 update, the narrow sense of industry includes the economic activity sections 'B' (Mining and quarrying), 'C' (Manufacturing), 'D' (Electricity, gas, steam, and air conditioning supply), and 'E' (Water supply; sewerage, waste management, and remediation activities).
-Therefore, construction companies are excluded.
-This indicator is based on the European NACE Rev.2 classification, which further excludes companies engaged in sewerage activities, waste collection, treatment and disposal activities, materials recovery, and remediation activities and other waste management services (corresponding to ATECO divisions 37, 38, and 39).
+According to the ATECO 2007 classification (2022 update), the industrial sector strictly defined includes sections ‘B’ (Mining and quarrying), ‘C’ (Manufacturing), ‘D’ (Electricity, gas, steam and air conditioning supply), and ‘E’ (Water supply; sewerage, waste management and remediation activities).
+Construction companies are thus excluded.
+This indicator follows the European NACE Rev.2 classification, which also excludes companies engaged in sewerage, waste collection, treatment and disposal, material recovery, remediation, and other waste management services (ATECO divisions 37, 38, and 39).

-The international classification CEPA2000 (Classification of Environmental Protection Activities and expenditure) constitutes the reference standard of the Community Regulation for structural statistics and is part of the SERIEE system (Système Européen de Rassemblement de l’Information Economique sur l’Environnement), the system dedicated to the satellite accounting of environmental expenditures developed by Eurostat.
+The international classification CEPA2000 (Classification of Environmental Protection Activities and Expenditure) is the reference standard of the EU regulation for structural statistics and is part of the SERIEE system (Système Européen de Rassemblement de l’Information Economique sur l’Environnement), the satellite environmental accounting framework developed by Eurostat.

-The transactions of the satellite account of environmental protection expenditures carried out by enterprises (i.e., capital investments, excluding current expenditures) are presented, where relevant, for each CEPA class (or their groupings): 1.
+Environmental protection expenditure transactions by businesses — i.e. capital investments (not current expenditure) — are presented, where relevant, by individual CEPA class (or groupings), including: 1.
 Air and climate protection; 2.
 Wastewater management; 3.
 Waste management; 4.
 Soil and groundwater protection; 5.
 Noise and vibration abatement; 6.
 Protection of biodiversity and landscape; 7.
 Radiation protection; 8.
 Research and development for environmental protection; 9.
 Other environmental protection activities.

-Monetary investment values, where relevant, are disaggregated by technology type: a) specific machinery and accessories for environmental protection ("end-of-pipe" technologies) and b) equipment and plants with cleaner technology (integrated technologies).
-The former refers to investments in pollution control and reduction technologies that intervene after pollution has been generated (downstream); the latter, on the contrary, consist of investments in technologies and plants that prevent or reduce pollution at the source (upstream and throughout the production process).
+The former refers to investments in pollution control and abatement technologies that act after pollution has been generated (downstream); the latter refers to investments in technologies and equipment that prevent or reduce pollution at the source (upstream and throughout the production process).

 The purpose is to assess investments in environmental protection by industrial enterprises and their evolution over time.
 This information is crucial in evaluating the degree of contribution of the industrial system to environmental safeguarding.